SharePoint/sp-dev-docs/docs/embedded/concepts/content-experiences/search-content.md

   ]
 }
 ```
-## Example 5: Search containers by container custom property
+## Example 6: Search containers by container custom property

-This example queries all containers by the specified custom property key:value pair, with the SharePoint Embedded application, opted out from content discoverability on Microsoft 365.
+This example queries all containers by the specified custom property key:value pair, with the SharePoint Embedded applicatio that has opted out from content discoverability on Microsoft 365.
 The response includes all containers that match the criteria.

 > [!NOTE]
 > The custom property name must be appended with the text "OWSTEXT" in the query string.